List of Manx monarchs: Gwynedd rule (825 ‒ 836)

-Early Norse rule (836 ‒ 914)
+Early Norse rule (902 ‒ 914)

-In the 800s, Mann came under the rule of a series of primarily Hiberno-Norse kings and incorporated into the Kingdom of the Isles.
-Various rulers have been identified as ruling Man, but not the Kingdom of the Isles as a whole.
-The Isle of Man may have fallen under Norse rule in the 870s, and paradoxically they may have brought the Gaelic language with them.
+In about 900, Mann came under the rule of a series of primarily Hiberno-Norse kings and incorporated into the Kingdom of the Isles.
+Paradoxically, the Norse were responsible for the cementing of the Gaelic language on the island, which utterly replaced the native Brittonic.
 The island has produced a more densely distributed Viking Age archaeology than anywhere else in the British Isles, but the written records for this time period are poor.